rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 Many students belonging to the middle-tier have a tendency to take assignment casually.
 Some of them work in groups for solving a challenging assignment.
 They often run into problem of deadline management.
 The top-tier students interact with the middle-tier but with caution.
 They try to extract ideas and from the middle-tier students and work on them to meet the deadline.
-Bottom-tier students try a bit sincerely, often they are unable to complete.
-Many of them submit half-complete assignments or just copy the assignments.
+Bottom-tier students try a bit sincerely, often they are unable to complete and many of them submit half-complete assignments or a few would submit assignments copied from others.
+I am bit concerned with the middle-tier students.
+Many of them are really good and could achieve a lot working with a team.
+They seem to have an intrinsic ethical way of learning.
-There was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
+So, the system should develop a way to encourage them.
+However, top-tier students may be delt carefully.
+Let me describe two anecdotes here.
+I think it was around mid nineties, there was a student who was selected to receive PGM.
+An anonymous complaint was received by students counseling service about cheating.
+The gist of the complaint was that the student scored full marks in all class assignments without ever solving any of them.
+So, the person is not worthy of PGM, the next student should be chosen for it.   of There was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
 Most students copy programming assignments from Internet sites and their batch mates.
 A teacher who has a zero-tolerance policy is overwhelmed with the assignment of checking cheating in student submissions.
 ChatGPT and other generative AI tools have made cheating very easy.
 Policing is not a part of a teacher's responsibility.
 With increased enrollment, enforcing ethics